-- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and - (b) disclose, in relation to each reporting period, whether such a review has taken place.
+- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board, and - (b) disclose, in relation to each reporting period, whether such a review has taken place.

-As the Board has responsibility for the monitoring of risk management.
-The Board believes that the Company's affairs are not of sufficient complexity to justify the implementation of a more formal system for identifying, assessing, monitoring and managing risk in the Company.
+As the Board has responsibility for the monitoring of risk management, the Board believes that the Company's affairs are not of sufficiently complex to justify the implementation of a more formal system for identifying, assessing, monitoring, and managing risk in the Company.
 The Board receives regular Corporate Risk assessments from management.